Tests and diagnosisBy Mayo Clinic Staff

 - Medical history.
 Your doctor will ask about your signs and symptoms and review your medical history.
-If you have a blood relative, such as a sibling or parent, with MEN I, it's more likely that you have Zollinger-Ellison syndrome.

-- Blood tests.
-A sample of your blood is analyzed to see whether you have elevated gastrin levels.
-While elevated gastrin may indicate tumors in your pancreas or duodenum, it also can be caused by other conditions.
-You'll have to fast before this test and may need to stop taking any acid-reducing medications to get the most accurate measure of your gastrin levels.
+You need to fast before this test and may need to stop taking any acid-reducing medications to get the most accurate measure of your gastrin levels.
 Because gastrin levels can fluctuate, this test may be repeated a few times.

 - Upper gastrointestinal endoscopy.
 After you're sedated, your doctor inserts a thin, flexible instrument with a light and video camera (endoscope) down your throat and into your stomach and duodenum to look for ulcers.
-Through the endoscope, your doctor may remove a tissue sample (biopsy) from your duodenum for examination to help detect the presence of gastrin-producing tumors.
-To prepare for the test, your doctor will ask you not to eat anything after midnight the night before the test.
+Through the endoscope, your doctor may remove a tissue sample (biopsy) from your duodenum to help detect the presence of gastrin-producing tumors.
+Your doctor will ask you not to eat anything after midnight the night before the test.

-- Endoscopic ultrasound.
-In this procedure, your doctor examines your stomach and duodenum with an endoscope fitted with an ultrasound probe.
-The probe allows closer inspection of the digestive tract, making it easier to spot tumors.
 It's also possible to remove a tissue sample through the endoscope.
 You'll need to fast after midnight the night before this test, and you'll be sedated during the test.

-- Greenberger NJ, et al. Current Diagnosis & Treatment: Gastroenterology, Hepatology & Endoscopy.
+- Greenberger NJ, et al. Zollinger-Ellison syndrome.
+Current Diagnosis & Treatment: Gastroenterology, Hepatology & Endoscopy.
 2nd ed.
-New York, N.Y.: The McGraw-Hill Companies. http://www.accessmedicine.com/content.aspx?aID=55957153.
+New York, N.Y.: The McGraw-Hill Companies. http://www.accessmedicine.com.
 Accessed Aug.
-7, 2012.
+2, 2015.

 - FDA Drug Safety Communication: Possible increased risk of fractures of the hip, wrist, and spine with the use of proton pump inhibitors. http://www.fda.gov/Drugs/DrugSafety/PostmarketDrugSafetyInformationforPatientsandProviders/ucm213206.htm.
 Accessed Aug.
-7, 2012.
+5, 2015.